mnellemann/hmci/README.md

 Small utility to fetch metrics from one or more HMC's and push those to an InfluxDB time-series database.

-## Known Problems

-- When running on Windows, the data is collected and written to InfluxDB, but in Grafana there is no data.

 ## Usage Instructions

-### Create Configuration
+- Ensure you have correct date/time and NTP running to keep it accurate.

-Modify the **/opt/hmci/conf/hmci.groovy** configuration file to suit your environment.
+Modify the */opt/hmci/conf/hmci.groovy* configuration file to suit your environment and run the program:

-### Run HMCi Tool

-Requires Java 8+ runtime

     /opt/hmci/bin/hmci

+Configure Grafana to communicate with your InfluxDB and import dashboards from *doc/* into Grafana.
+The dashboards are slightly modified versions of the dashboard provided by the nmon2influxdb tool.

 ## Development Information